Tips to increase daily movement

 Planning active family time is a great way to spend quality time with your child whilst also increasing physical activity.
 You can consider activities such as:

-- parking further away from your destination and walking to add some extra steps in
+• parking further away from your destination and walking to add some extra daily steps

-- bringing active toys or equipment with you.
+• bringing small active toys or equipment with you.

 Give children choices

-Offer children some choice in their physical activity.
-This allows them to feel like they have a sense of control, which can increase their motivation and engagement.
-When children choose how they get active, they are more likely to enjoy and want to continue participate.
+Let your children decide how they want to be physically active.
+This gives them a sense of control, which can increase their motivation and engagement.
+This way, they are also more likely to enjoy it.

 Make it fun